GitAnuj13/marketing-analytics/README.md

 🎯 Which customers should (or should not) be targeted

-This project solves that problem using EDA + customer segmentation.
+This project solves that problem using Exploratory Data Analysis (EDA) and customer segmentation.

 🧠 What I Did (Quick Scan)

-✅ Cleaned and engineered customer features (Age, Total Spend, Recency, Household) ✅ Performed focused EDA to identify revenue and behavior patterns ✅ Segmented customers using K-Means
+✅ Cleaned and engineered customer features
+(Age, Total Spend, Recency, Household structure)

+✅ Performed focused EDA to identify revenue and behavior patterns

+✅ Segmented customers using K-Means clustering

 ✅ Translated clusters into business-ready personas

 ✅ Visualized insights clearly for decision-makers

 📊 Key Insights (What Matters to Business)

 💎 Customer value is highly skewed — a small segment drives most revenue

-🍷 Wines & Meat Products dominate spending
+🍷 Wines & Meat Products dominate overall spending

 🏬🌐 Store and Web are the primary purchase channels